 \subsection{Outline}

-The outline of this paper is as follows.
-First, in Section~\ref{Sec:Model} we will define precisely the notion of a nearly critical branching process in varying environment and give some examples.
-We also state our two main results, the Kolmogorov asymptotic (Theorem~\ref{thm:kolmogorov}) and the convergence of the genealogy (Theorem~\ref{thm:yaglom}), and give in Corollary~\ref{cor:three_consequences} straightforward consequences of our Gromov--Hausdorff--Prohorov convergence.
+The outline of the manuscript is as follows.
+First, in Section~\ref{Sec:Model} we precisely define the notion of a nearly critical branching process in varying environment and provide some examples.
+We also state our two main results, the Kolmogorov asymptotics (Theorem~\ref{thm:kolmogorov}) and the convergence of the genealogy (Theorem~\ref{thm:yaglom}), and in Corollary~\ref{cor:three_consequences} we state some straightforward consequences of our Gromov--Hausdorff--Prohorov convergence.
 In Section~\ref{sec:gromovTopologies} we introduce the topologies on metric measure spaces needed in this work, and prove some continuity results for ultrametric spaces.
-The limiting object for the genealogy, the \emph{environmental coalescent point process}, is introduced in Section~\ref{sec:CPP}, where we also derive some of its properties.
-The last sections are devoted to the proofs of our results.
+In Section~\ref{sec:CPP}, we introduce the limiting object for the genealogy, the \emph{environmental coalescent point process} and derive some of its properties.
+The final sections are devoted to the proofs of our results.
 In Section~\ref{sec:spinalDecompositions} we recall the spinal decomposition tools for branching processes that we need.
 The proof of the Kolmogorov asymptotics (Theorem~\ref{thm:kolmogorov}) is carried out in Section~\ref{sec:kolmogorov_proof}, and that of the convergence of the genealogy (Theorem~\ref{thm:yaglom}) in Section~\ref{Sec:Proofs}.
-Lastly, some results of technical nature are given in the Appendix~\ref{sec: Appendix}.
+Lastly, some results of technical nature are given in Appendix~\ref{sec: Appendix}.